makerdao/pe-checklists/core/standards.md

 1. Any contract that is part of the [dss repo](https://github.com/makerdao/dss)
 2. Will have ward status on or other privileged access to any other core contract (i.e. `Vat.rely(<new contract address>)`)
 3. Will rely on the Pause Proxy as a permissioned actor.
-If the pause proxy has to directly interact with this contract then there is additional security and process work that needs to be done.
+If the pause proxy will at any point make an external call to this contract then there is additional security and process work that needs to be done.
 4. Will be included in the chainlog as a canonical “Maker Contract”.
 Even if the contract does not have elevated permissions in the system, a failure of a contract in the chainlog could result in cost (bug bounties) or reputation damage for the protocol.
 5. If a contract is put forward to a business partner of the DAO, by DAO members, close consideration should be given to whether it would be perceived as core Maker brand by those partners.